 Now let $Q'$ be another finite quiver without oriented cycles.
 For simplicity, we assume that in both, $Q$ and $Q'$, there is at most one arrow between any two given vertices.
 Let $A$ be the finite-dimensional algebra $kQ\ten_k kQ'$.
 We denote by $\mod(A)$ its category of $k$-finite-dimensional right $A$-modules, by $\cd^b(A)$ its bounded derived category and by $\cc_A$ the associated cluster category as recalled in section~\ref{ss:2-CY-realizations-of-triangle-products}.
 We define $\tau\ten\id$ to be the autoequivalence of $\cd^b(A)$ given by left derived tensor product with the bimodule

 over $A=kQ\ten_k kQ'$ and we define $\tau^{-1}\ten \id$ to be its quasi-inverse.
-By Proposition~4.1 of \cite{Keller09a}, this functor induces an autoequivalence $\tilde{\Za}$ of the perfect derived category $\per(\Pi_3(A))$ which preserves the finite-dimensional derived category.
+By Proposition~4.1 of \cite{Keller11b}, this functor induces an autoequivalence $\tilde{\Za}$ of the perfect derived category $\per(\Pi_3(A))$ which preserves the finite-dimensional derived category.
 The {\em Zamolodchikov transformation} is the induced autoequivalence $\Za:\cc_A \to \cc_A$ of the cluster category.
 By abuse of notation, we still write $\Za=\tau^{-1}\ten \id$.
-If the quiver $Q'$ is a vertex without loops, the Zamolodchikov transformation coincides with the inverse Auslander-Reiten translation $\tau^{-1}$.
+If the underlying graph of the quiver $Q'$ is the Dynkin diagram $A_1$, the Zamolodchikov transformation coincides with the inverse Auslander-Reiten translation $\tau^{-1}$.